About Our Farm

 Lockey Farm was a new farm started by Graham and Caroline Adams 15 years ago, having broken away from the family farm, to set up their own.

-We always allow our customers to feed and view their animals and in 2012 opened a New Coffee Shop and expanded the Farm Park area with crazy golf and a children's play area.
+We always allow our customers to view the animals and in 2012 opened a New Coffee Shop and expanded the Farm Park area with and a children's play area.
 We now employ 20 local staff including a Master Butcher with 43 years experience and two further, equally experienced butchers.

 We pride ourselves in a friendly, family welcome farm and work hard to support local businesses and charities and to cater to the needs of the local community.